twan0305/Interactive-Lab-Hub/Lab 1/README.md

 _Goals:_ The goal of the user is to appropriately signal to others whether or not it is a good time to enter.

-Storyboards are a tool for visually exploring a users interaction with a device.
-They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
-Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
-Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.

 \*\***Include pictures of your storyboards here**\*\*

 ![Mpath Storyboard](https://user-images.githubusercontent.com/111993874/187286818-778fd870-329e-4182-be2f-722d69c9636d.jpg)